aoyingxue/GitNote/GRADUATE_STUDY/1.04_PREDICTIVE_ANALYSIS/final_questions.md

       2. One bagging tree is worse than the tree model because of overfitting
       3. But building many and averaging will <u>reduce variance</u>
    2. Random forest
-      1. We dont use all variables, we only use subset of variables, decorrelatfe the trees; do not make several variables dominate
+      1. We don‘t use all variables, we only use subset of variables, decor-relate the trees; do not make several variables dominate
       2. Not better than bagging every time
    3. Boosted trees
       1. Error correction